RuairiPD/GuiProject_EscapeRoom/README.md

 # 3. add a green/redlight so player knows when its started and if they failed
 # 4. FUGGG THIS SHITTTTTTTTTTTTTTTTTTT

+# Jamie To-Do
+# 1. Use ChatGPT to genrate desk setup
+# 2. Create basic text box and button
+# 3. Use ChatGPT to generate the key phrase
+# 4. Use chatGPT to generate various images (sticky note, poster, etc) to hide the codes within
+# 5. Once key phrase entered key appears and user is given value through javascript in local stoarge